peterhinch/micropython-async/v3/docs/THREADING.md

  is needed to ensure that a read cannot be scheduled while an update is in progress.
- 3. The above means that, for example, calling `uasyncio.create_task` from a thread is unsafe as it can scramble `uasyncio` data structures.
+ 3. The above means that, for example, calling `uasyncio.create_task` from a thread is unsafe as it can destroy the mutual consistency of `uasyncio` data structures.
  4. Code running on a thread other than that running `uasyncio` may block for as long as necessary (an application of threading is to handle blocking calls in a way that allows `uasyncio` to continue running).